4pplet/cyber60/README.md

 - (rev c and newer) Transistor stage for battery voltage measurement cutoff for no leak current when not measuring battery voltage (like in rev A).

 ## Todo:
-- Update split space to 2.75u + 1u + 2.75u instead of 3u + 1u + 3u, for better stabilizer support.
-Only 2U PCB-stabilizers is currently supported for 3u, which is not ideal.
-3U stabs do not fit.
-This split is very similar in typing, but it will only work in WK or HHKB layout, not WKL.
+- Verify revision D hardware
+- Make bootloader and ZMK implementation of revision D. Code for recision C can be used for now, it is fully compatible with revision D.

 # Layout support (non hotswap):
-![alt text](./readme-images/layout_support_cyber60_Rev_D.jpg "Layout support") **Note: Only 2U PCB-mount stabilizers are supported for 3U space due to space limitations on the PCB.
-For use with 3U stabilizers, plate mount is needed.**
+![alt text](./readme-images/layout_support_cyber60_Rev_D.jpg "Layout support") **Note: No PCB mount stabilizer is supported for 6.5u, if 6.5u is used, a plate mount stabilizer is required.**

 # MX-version:
 ![alt text](./readme-images/cyber60-MX_Rev_D1_Tray.png "PCB View - Rev D")